lobolanja/holohub/applications/dds/dds_video/README.md

 ## Prerequisites

-- This application requires an installation of [RTI Connext Express](https://content.rti.com/l/983311/2025-07-08/q5x1n8) to provide access to the DDS domain.
+- [RTI Connext 7.5.0 express](https://content.rti.com/l/983311/2025-07-08/q5x1n8) installation to provide access to the DDS domain.
+It is already installed if you use the container build. if not, you can install it by following this link: https://community.rti.com/static/documentation/developers/get-started/apt-install.html
-To obtain a license/activation key, please [click here](https://content.rti.com/l/983311/2025-07-25/q6729c).
+- RTI Activation key: to obtain a license/activation key, [click here](https://content.rti.com/l/983311/2025-07-25/q6729c).
 Please see the [usage rules](https://www.rti.com/products/connext-express) for Connext Express.
 - V4L2 capable device

 > [!NOTE]